Colile1/alx-system_engineering-devops/0x01-shell_permissions/README.md

-This is the README file for the 0x01-shell_permissions directory.
+This is a script to switch the current user to the user Betty.